austinesparza/JonesLab/2025jul16_1200_README_DRAGEN_AEsparza_JonesLab_SVCaseControl_GRCh37_v.01.md

 ## Project Overview

 This project aims to characterize germline structural variant (SV) patterns using DRAGEN-called data from a case-control cohort, provided by Nimisha.
 The data are aligned to the GRCh38 reference genome and focus on deletions, duplications, inversions, and unresolved breakends (BNDs).
-This analysis is conducted in support of downstream work associated with the Infinium Global Diversity Array and requires consistent preprocessing and standardized outputs.